1971 JVP insurrection: Prosecution

 Advised by Justice Minister Felix Dias Bandaranaike, the prime minister appointed an investigative unit headed by retired IGP Aleric Abeygunawardena to prosecute the captured insurgents.
 The unit was made up of crown counsels and police officers.
 The crown counsels were made assistant superintendents, enabling them to record statements from suspects which would be admissible in court.
-It soon became apparent that convicting the large number of suspects in custody within contemporary procedure and laws would take years.
+It soon became apparent that convicting a large number of suspects in custody within the contemporary procedure and laws would take years.

 Criminal Justice Commission

 The Criminal Justice Commission was established by the government to prosecute the detained rebels expediently.
 The commission was composed of Chief Justice H. N. G. Fernando (chairman), Justice A. C. Alles, Justice V. T. Thamotheram, Justice H. Dheragoda and Justice T. W. Rajaratnam.
-By 1975, 139 inquires were conducted and 3872 insurgent suspects were charged and 2919 were produced before the commission.
+By 1975, 139 inquiries were conducted and 3872 insurgent suspects were charged and 2919 were produced before the commission.
 2413 suspects were released under suspended sentences while 258 received terms of rigorous imprisonment, which included 3 imprisonments for life.
 50 suspects were acquitted.
 A second commission was formed in 1976, consisting of three judges.
-2520 suspects were released under suspended sentence, while 372 received terms of rigorous imprisonment, which included 5 imprisonments for life.
+2520 suspects were released under a suspended sentence, while 372 received terms of rigorous imprisonment, which included 5 imprisonments for life.
 92 suspects were acquitted.
 In 1975, Wijeweera was sentenced to life imprisonment (later reduced to 20 years of rigorous imprisonment).
 Many of the surviving JVP leaders received prison sentences; some, including Loku Athula and Somasiri Kumanayake, turned crown witness and were pardoned.
 Most of the youths in rehabilitation camps were released gradually.